So, Just How Screwed Are Prince Harry and Meghan Markle Now?

 Hanging over everything is the imminent publication of Harry’s memoir, and what he might say, and who he might trash, in it.
 Ever since their bombshell Oprah interview, and other interviews since, the royals have kept the couple at arm’s length, concerned where any words said to them may end up being repeated.

-He then arrived at Balmoral at 8pm, and left just over 12 hours later on Friday morning, taking a scheduled British Airways flight back to London.
+He then arrived at Balmoral at 8 p.m., and left just over 12 hours later on Friday morning, taking a scheduled British Airways flight back to London.
 Charles took an RAF jet a few hours later.
 It has yet to emerge what, if anything, was said between Harry, Charles, and William in the hours they were together.
-In the dramatic time-frame, Harry seemed notably isolated.
+In the drama-filled time-frame, Harry seemed notably isolated.

 Harry and Meghan knew that one day the queen would die and Charles would become king.
 But his anger might have blinded Harry to just how consequential an enemy he was making when he accused Charles of cutting him off, of saying that Charles had told him that he had to “suffer,” and giving the impression generally that he was a cruel and uncaring parent.